wT-/SpelunkyWadUtility/README.md

 SpelunkyWadUtility v1.2
 =======================

-Unpacks and repacks the .wad&amp;.wix file pairs from the game Spelunky
+Unpacks and repacks the .wad&amp;.wix file pairs from the game [Spelunky by Mossmouth](http://spelunkyworld.com/)

-Requires at least Python 2.6 or Python 3.1, but untested on those.
-Tested to work on 2.7 and 3.3.
+Tested on Python 2.7 and Python 3.3.
+Older versions **might** work but YMMV.
 Update your Python if you're having problems.

 Usage